Get Creative & Do what You Love! Whatever you want to Make...

 Returning to the UK in June 2020 during the pandemic to set up my business was not what I had in mind, but we have been so well received since we opened our shop doors on October 1st 2020.

 I am excited to be back in Herefordshire.
 To use all of my talents and know-how to help our local community, as well

 as passing on my passion and love of all things arty, textile, fashion and crafty.

 Make-it Happen is Creative Universe filled with a kaleidoscope of fabrics, haberdashery, art & craft items, sewing patterns, clothing alterations, sewing machine repairs and workshops.

-We are grateful for all the support we have received so far and have met so many talented artists and crafts people who we look forward to collaborating with as we commence our 2021 Workshops Calendar.
+We are grateful for all the support we have received so far and have met so many talented artists, crafts people and local businesses who we look forward to collaborating with

 Bring your creative ideas to us and we will to help make them come true.

 I look forward to seeing you!